Northern gannet: Taxonomy

 Charles Lucien Bonaparte described the American populations as Sula americana in 1838, though the basis for distinguishing them from the European species was unclear and the name is now considered to be a synonym.

-"Northern gannet" has been designated as the official common name for the species by the International Ornithologists' Union (IOC).
+"Northern gannet" has been designated as the official English common name for the species by the International Ornithologists' Union (IOC).
 It is also known as the North Atlantic gannet.
 Gannet is derived from Old English ganot, meaning "strong or masculine", which is ultimately from the same Old Germanic root as gander.
 Soland goose and similar old names for the northern gannet such as solan or solan goose derive from a hypothetical Scottish Gaelic sulan, itself borrowed from the Old Norse sula.
 The literal meaning is "cleft stick", referring to the appearance of the conspicuous crossed black wing tips on a perched northern gannet.
 Old regional names such as Norfolk's "herring gant" or Yorkshire's "mackerel gant" refer to typical fish prey.
 Lincolnshire's gaunt, although derived from the same Germanic root, usually applies to the great crested grebe, but the English writer Richard Hakluyt used the term in 1600 to refer to the gannet, "a great White foule".
 Young birds have been called "spotted booby" or "parliament goose", the former term referring to their plumage.
 The feeding habits of the gannet have led to its name being used as slang for a gluttonous person, a usage first recorded in 1929.

 The Sulidae, the gannets and boobies, appeared about 30 million years ago.
 Early Sulidae fossils resembled the boobies, although they were more aquatic, the gannets splitting off later, about 16 million years ago.
-The gannets evolved in the northern hemisphere, later colonising the southern oceans.
+The gannets evolved in the Northern Hemisphere, later colonising the southern oceans.
 The most ancient extant species may be the Abbott's booby, possibly the sole survivor of an otherwise extinct separate lineage.
 A 2011 genetic study of nuclear and mitochondrial DNA suggests that the ancestor of the gannets arose around 2.5 million years ago before splitting into northern and southern lineages.
 The latter then split into the Cape and Australasian gannets around 0.5 million years ago.
 The three gannets are generally considered to be separate species forming a superspecies, though they have also formerly been classified as subspecies of Sula bassanus.